Joe Nelson

-Joseph George Nelson (born October 25, 1974) is a former Major League Baseball relief pitcher.
+Joseph George Nelson (born October 25, 1974) is an American former Major League Baseball relief pitcher.

 High school

 Nelson attended St. Joseph's High School in Alameda, California.
 At St. Joseph, Nelson played basketball with NBA star Jason Kidd.

 College

 After two seasons at Seminole State College from –-, he transferred to the University of San Francisco.
 In a switch to pitching at USF, he went undefeated, recording five saves.

 Nelson played collegiate summer baseball for the Kenosha Kroakers of the Northwoods League in 1995.